 As seen in the Figure 1 above, SCE's system average rate is above peak levels on a nominal basis largely due to higher sales expected for behind-the-meter residential solar customers.
-However, on a real dollar basis, SCE's 2018 system average rate remains below peak rates in the early 2000's.
-SCE's 2018 rate may decline further due to the pending SONGS OII Settlement Joint Motion, such that the final 2017 to 2018 change may be minimal.
+However, on a real dollar basis, SCE's 2019 system average rate remains below peak rates in the early 2000's.